smtcoq/smtcoq/INSTALL.md

 ## What do you need?

 SMTCoq is designed to work on computers equipped with a POSIX (Unix or a clone) operating system.
 It is known to work under GNU/Linux.

-Two simple ways to install SMTCoq are using opam or Nix.
+A recommended way to install SMTCoq is by using opam.
 You can also install it from the sources.

 If you are using opam or from the sources, you will also need to [install the